Rudd-O/zfs-fedora-installer/qubes/README.md

 host, but with the whole setup necessary to run `zfs-fedora-installer` without any complications.

-From what you can see in the script, the output image will end up created in `mockroot/fedora-23-z86_64-custom/root/usr/src/diskimage/diskimage.img` and, at that point, you can use the created image for your own purposes.

 To execute the script:

 ```
 cd zfs-fedora-installer/qubes
+mkdir -p path/to/mockroot
-sudo ./imagebuild
+sudo ./imagebuild path/to/mockroot
 cd ..
 ```

+From what you can see in the script, the output image will end up created in `path/to/mockroot/fedora-23-z86_64-custom/root/usr/src/diskimage/diskimage.img` and, at that point, you can use the created image for your own purposes.

 That should be all you need to do in order to get a bootable Fedora image with ZFS on root and disk encryption, straight out of a Qubes OS VM.